abhiranjan2429/learning-vehicleparkingapp/README.md

     At EXITSERVICE_api call provide the ParkingID and VehicleNumber AT BILLINGANDTIMESERVICE goto localhost:9013/prktime for parking time enquiry by submitting ParkingID and goto localhost:9013/billing for Amount Payable enquiry  by submitting ParkingID

+    Add "plot" as db into Mongodb and create the collections as vehicleentry,vehicleexit and billing.
+    Auth. is not implemented yet.

  ## API
     ENTRYSERVICE at localhost:9011/entry will accept api call with get method